dhellmann/pymotw-3/source/textwrap/index.rst

 .. module:: textwrap
     :synopsis: Formatting text paragraphs

-:Purpose: Formatting text by adjusting where line breaks occur in a paragraph.

 The :mod:`textwrap` module can be used to format text for output in situations where pretty-printing is desired.
 It offers programmatic functionality similar to the paragraph wrapping or filling features